Careers360 Logo

 First find the mean, i.e.

-\bar{x}=\frac{\sum_{i=1}^n x_i f_i}{\sum_{i=1}^n f_i}=\frac{1}{\mathrm{~N}} \sum_{i=1}^n x_i f_i
+$\bar{x}=\frac{\sum_{i=1}^n x_i f_i}{\sum_{i=1}^n f_i}=\frac{1}{\mathrm{~N}} \sum_{i=1}^n x_i f_i$

 $N$ is the sum of all frequencies

-Then, find the deviations of observations $x_i$ from the mean $\bar{x}$ and take their absolute values, i.e., $\left|x_i-\bar{x}\right|$ for all $i=1,2, \ldots, n$
+Then, find the deviations of observations $x_i$ from the mean $\bar{x}$ and take their absolute values, i.e., $\left|x_i-\bar{x}\right|$ for all $i=1,2, \ldots, n$ After this, find the mean of the absolute values of the deviations

-$\operatorname{M.D.}(\bar{x})=\frac{\sum_{i=1}^n f_i\left|x_i-\bar{x}\right|}{\sum_{i=1}^n f_i}=\frac{1}{N} \sum_{i=1}^n f_i\left|x_i-\bar{x}\right|$
+$\text { M.D. }(\bar{x})=\frac{\sum_{i=1}^n f_i\left|x_i-\bar{x}\right|}{\sum_{i=1}^n f_i}=\frac{1}{N} \sum_{i=1}^n f_i\left|x_i-\bar{x}\right|$

-Mean Deviation About any value 'a'
+Mean Deviation About any value ' $a$ '

-\text { M.D.(a) }=\frac{1}{\mathrm{~N}} \sum_{i=1}^n f_i\left|x_i-\mathrm{a}\right|
+$\text { M.D.(a) }=\frac{1}{\mathrm{~N}} \sum_{i=1}^n f_i\left|x_i-\mathrm{a}\right|$

 Mean deviation for a grouped frequency distribution

 The formula for mean deviation is the same as in the case of an ungrouped frequency distribution.
-Here, $x_i$ is the midpoint of each class.
+Here, xi is the midpoint of each class.

 Standard deviation